bcmichael/RNMR-Docs/docs/command/full_command.md

 named argnam.
 By default it will be saved to a local variable.
 If no argnam is provided RNMR will not prompt for it and will print the archive name as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the archive name cannot be read.
+## RDLST
+Read list from file

+Category: Lists

+Format: `RDLST` nam fspec

+Defaults: temp <nam>

+Description:
+`RDLST` reads values into a list from a file.
+This can be used to reload values saved using `WRTLST`.
+The list must have already been allocated using `CRTLST` prior to using `RDLST`.
+If no list name is specified RNMR will prompt for it with default of temp.
+If no file is specified RNMR will prompt for it with the list name as a default.
+If the file name has no extension RNMR will add .wrt to it.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`